 Challenge: Uncontrolled Overtime Costs

 In retail environments without real-time hour tracking, overtime often accumulates invisibly throughout the week and is only discovered when payroll is processed.
-Scheduling software with overtime alert thresholds notifies managers when an employee is approaching their weekly hour limit, giving supervisors the ability to redistribute remaining shifts before overtime is triggered.
+Scheduling software with overtime alert thresholds notifies managers when an employee is approaching their weekly hour limit, allowing supervisors to redistribute remaining shifts before overtime is triggered.
 Labor cost dashboards provide a running total of projected overtime expense by location throughout the pay period.

 Challenge: Predictive Scheduling Compliance Violations